 Dried pet urine is a daunting odor to remove once seeped into the room through the floor or furniture.
 Cleaning cat urine depends on several factors: where it is, how long it has stayed unnoticed, and the type of hardwood floor deposited.
 In that case, replacing the entire subfloor should be the last resort.
 Fortunately, you can apply the following tips to remove it:

 Roll back the carpet and ventilate the room

-Assuming your cat peed on the carpet, the first thing to do is roll it back. this allows you to see the urine-soaked places well.
+Assuming your cat peed on the carpet (and not a blanket or cloth), the first thing to do is roll it back. this allows you to see the urine-soaked places well.
 It could be one or more spots.
 You can organize to have your carpet cleaned and sun-dried before replacing it after cleaning the subfloor.

 Opening your windows and doors can also work magic if you want your pet urine-cleaning strategy to work.
 Sufficient aeration invites clean air and removes unwanted stench.
 It also helps to eliminate any floating particles that could be lurking in the urine-soaked room.